jina-ai/docs/chapters/my_first_jina_app.md

 ### Index Flow

-First up we need to build up an index of our dataset, which we'll later search with our search Flow.
+First up we need to build up an index of our dataset, which we'll later search with our [query Flow](#query-flow).

 ```sh
 python app.py -t index